Real Solutions to Permanently Eliminate Bathroom Mold & Mildew

 - Non-existent.
 Occasionally I’ll find homes with no exhaust fan whatsoever.
 Often the homeowner’s solution is to open a window and hope for a decent breeze.
 The problem is much more common in pre-1950’s homes.
 Most building code requirements have called for bathroom fan installations for decades.

 - Under-powered.
-Many bathroom exhaust fans are under powered to begin with.
-The remainder often lose power and velocity over time due to worn out motors or clogged assemblies.
-Even in million $+ homes the bathroom fans are nearly always cheap, hardware store variety.
+Many bathroom exhaust fans are underpowered to begin with.
+The remainder often loses power and velocity over time due to worn out motors or clogged assemblies.
+Even in million $+ homes, the bathroom fans are nearly always cheap, hardware store variety.

 - Dumb Installation.
 Designing a proper bathroom exhaust fan isn’t rocket science.
 However, there are design flaws that can dramatically reduce their effectiveness.
 The most common problem is the absence of ducting.
 While this doesn’t diminish the fan’s ability to exhaust air from the bathroom, it certainly can cause major mold and wood decay in the adjacent framing.
 Other problems include long and convoluted ducting paths, which can greatly reduce the fan’s ability to move enough air.